 The Grant-Sawyer Home, formerly known as the A.G.
 Grant Homestead, is the oldest home in Grove City.
 It is listed in the National Register of Historic Places and was occupied by descendants of the same family since the 1840s.
 There are only a handful of homes in Ohio that can make the same claim.

-The Grant-Sawyer Home will be closed during January and February 2018.
-In March 2018, tours will be available Tuesday, Thursday and Saturday, 10 a.m.-2 p.m. by appointment only (maximum of 10 per tour).
+Grant-Sawyer Home tours are available Tuesday, Thursday or Saturday, 10 a.m.-2 p.m. by appointment only (maximum of 10 per tour).
+The cost is $5 per person.

 Contact the Grove City Museum at 614-277-3061 or visit the Southwest Franklin County Historical Society website to schedule a tour.